pachterlab/splitcode-tutorial/docs/source/reference_guide.rst

      - Note: Useful for error correction: one can specify substituting the original tag sequence in if a mismatched version was found
      - NNNN
    * - partial5
-     - Adapter trimming for adapters at the 5′ end
+     - Identifies sequences that may be truncated at the 5′ end
-     - Experimental; Still under development
+     - Specify the minimum bp's that must match and the allowable substitution mismatch frequency (min_match:mismatch_freq)
-     -
+     - 3:0.1
    * - partial3
-     - Adapter trimming for adapters at the 3′ end
+     - Identifies sequences that may be truncated at the 3′ end
-     - Experimental; Still under development
+     - Specify the minimum bp's that must match and the allowable substitution mismatch frequency (min_match:mismatch_freq)
-     -
+     - 3:0.1

 Header Options
 ~~~~~~~~~~~~~~